 CUTTING THE LONG STORY SHORT

-"The Panasonic HJE190 gives you the most bassy sound at a real inexpensive price.
+"The Panasonic RP-HJE190 gives you the most bassy sound at a real inexpensive price.
 It also employs an ErgoFit design, making them apt to be used with your mobile phone.

-If you are looking for clean and an entertaining sound signature, from German brand Sennheiser, then the CX 180 should be your pick"
+If you are looking for a clean and entertaining sound signature, from German brand Sennheiser, then the CX 180 should be your pick"

 ErgoFit, Bass Driven Sound in Metallic Colours